elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.9.3.md

-# The ELA v0.9.9.2 upgrade[20250715]
+# The ELA v0.9.9.3 upgrade[20250808]

 The upgrade mainly includes:

-- Malicious nodes will be temporarily suspended with penalty functionality disabled
+- Fixed an issue where illegal proposals could occur due to occasional low server performance

 ## Automatic upgrade using node.sh